Get A Colorado Marriage License: The Easiest Step-By-Step

 • Can anyone marry you in Colorado?

-Colorado is known as the easiest state to get married because most anyone can marry you: a friend or family member can get ordained online and officiate… or you can “self-solemnize” by signing the license yourselves… or a professional officiant or a judge or other fficial person (see each Clerk’s list of qualified people) can marry you.
+Colorado is one of the easiest states to get married because most anyone can marry you: a friend or family member can get ordained online and officiate… or you can “self-solemnize” by signing the license yourselves… or a professional officiant or judge or other official (see each Clerk’s list of qualified people) can marry you.

 • What makes you legally married in Colorado?

-You’re legally married in Colorado when your marriage license is signed, has been returned to the county clerk within 63 days of signing it, and the county clerk has recorded it, which makes it a certificate.
+You’re legally married in Colorado when your marriage license is signed, has been returned to the county clerk within 63 days of signing it, and the county clerk has recorded it, which makes it the finalized marriage certificate.

 • Can you get married in Colorado without witnesses?

 You can get married in Colorado without witnesses.
-You do need an officiant or qualified official to sign with you, or to self-solemnize with your own signatures, but no one additional is needed.
+You do need to have an officiant, qualified official or ordained friend/relative sign, or self-solemnize with your own signatures, but no one additional is needed.
 However, there are two lines for witness signatures if you’d like anyone to witness for posterity.

 • Can my dog sign my Colorado marriage license?

-Yes, your dog can sign your marriage license, since most Colorado Count Clerks allow dogs to “sign” as a witness with a paw print, but heads-up that some County Clerks do not.
+Yes, your dog can “sign” your marriage license as a witness with a paw print, but heads-up that some County Clerks do not allow this.
 Make sure to call ahead to verify that you’re using a County Clerk that allows it.

 • Can you get married in Colorado if you are from out of state?